flagiu/mdtraj/README.md

 cd this-repo/version
 make
 ```
-where version can be 'notype' (monospecies), 'mixture' (multi-species), with or without the suffix '_dev' (stable/developement version).
+where 'version' can be:
+- 'notype', 'notype_dev' (mono-species);
+- 'mixture', 'mixture_dev' (multi-species);
+the versions '_dev' are under developement.

-## Usage
+## Usage and examples

 Run helper message for instructions:
 ```bash
 path-to/this-repo/version/bin/mdtraj -h
 ```

-The subfolders python/ and shell/ contains some utility scripts, to be used externally.
+The subfolders python/ and shell/ contain some utility scripts, to be used before/after the main program.

+The subfolder examples/ contains some example of application to real or toy systems:
+- LJ particles in different 3d cell shapes: cubic, orthorombic, triclinic.
+- Toy particles displaced along a 3d cubic lattice with small random gaussian noise.

 ## Future development

 - Add computation of structure factor, ISF.
 - Add logarithmic timestep.
 - Add more input formats: GROMACS, ...?
+- Add marginals around the ALTBC plot.